Overview of my Work Experience.

 I obtained my Commercial Pilot’s License and while furthering my corporate career, sought weekend work with various Parafield based charter operators.
 When I finally accepted that my marriage was over, I gave up the security of my corporate career to pursue a career in aviation.
 Like all pilots, I spent years building up flying hours.
 I added a MECIR (Multi Engine Command Instrument Rating) to my license and gained a Chief Pilot Approval.
 Charter work meant flying anything, anywhere and at anytime.
 Sometimes a plane full of passengers and their luggage.
 Other times just a freight run.
 Every day, every trip was different.
 I enjoyed many VIP charters for senators, state premiers and various state and federal politicians.
 I experienced a unique period of almost three years, flying joy flights, air show demonstrations, fly over’s at Anzac Day Parades and the Adelaide F1 Grand Prix in the replica of Sir Charles Kingsford Smith iconic aircraft, “The Southern Cross”.
 This ended spectacularly, with a “one wheel” landing at Parafield Airport in 2002, which was highly publicised and televised by local TV stations.

 The final stage of my flying was completed in jet aircraft, conducting medical evacuations and FIFO operations for the mining industry.
 I was in my late sixties when I retired from aviation.
-My Dad witnessed that I had achieved a pilot’s dream, but I regret not telling him, that I had started flying because of him.
+My Dad, (flew bombing missions in WWII as a air-gunner) witnessed that I had achieved a pilot’s dream, but I regret not telling him, that I had started flying because of him.